-\end{lemma} \begin{proof} We consider the graph $\tG_n(a,b)$ obtained from $G_n$ by removing vertices of degree less than two except $a$ and $b$ until no such vertices exist.
-As shown in Section~\ref{sec:fpp-2core}, the random graph $\tG_n(a,b)$ can be still obtained by a configuration model, and has the same asymptotic parameters as the random graph $\tG_n(a)$ in the proof of the previous lemma.
+\begin{pf} We consider the graph $\tG_n(a,b)$ obtained from $G_n$ by removing vertices of degree less than two, except $a$ and $b$, until no such vertices exist.
+As shown in Appendix~\ref{sec:fpp-2core}, the random graph $\tG_n(a,b)$ can be still obtained by a configuration model, and has the same asymptotic parameters as the random graph $\tG_n(a)$ in the proof of the previous lemma.
 We denote again by $\td$, the degree sequence of the random graph $\tG_n(a,b)$.
 Also, $\tilde{T}_a$ and $\tilde I_a$ are defined similarly for the graph $\tG_n(a,b)$.

-Trivially, we can assume $\td_a = 1$ and $\td_b = 1$, otherwise, either they are not in the same component and so $\dist_w(a,b) =\infty$, or one of them is in the $2$-core, i.e., one of the two events $\cC_a$ or $\cC_b$ holds.
+Trivially, we can assume $\td_a = 1$ and $\td_b = 1$.
+Otherwise, either they are not in the same component, and so $\dist_w(a,b) =\infty$, or one of them is in the $2$-core; that is, one of the two events $\cC_a$ or $\cC_b$ holds.
 Consider now the exploration process started at $a$ until time $k^*$ which is the first time either a node with forward-degree (strictly) larger than one appears or the time that the unique half-edge adjacent to $b$ is chosen by the process.
 Let $v^*$ be the node chosen at $k^*$. { Note that $\td_{v^*} = 1$ if and only if the half-edge incident to $b$ is chosen at $k^*$.} We have